The Dirty Picture: Plot

-A day before her marriage, Reshma, a young girl runs away from her rural village and reaches Madras, hoping to become a movie star.
-She starts staying at a house located at a poor area near an estranged woman Ratnamma whom she affectionately calls her mother.
+In the early 1980s, a day before her marriage, Reshma, a young girl runs away from her rude mother and village in rural Tamil Nadu and reaches Madras, hoping to become a star in Tamil cinema.
+She starts staying at a house located in a poor area near a single woman named Ratnamma who operates an eatery where Reshma works.
+Since Reshma had been raised up as a tomboy, many people seek her for her charm.
 Though she goes on auditioning for roles, she fails to land an opportunity.
-A casting director insults her for being unattractive and unable to act, and gives her money for food seeing her starving condition.
-She instead chooses to go to a movie theatre to watch her childhood idol Suryakanth in action.
-There, a man offers her 20 rupees to sleep with him.
-Though she storms out of the theatre in tears, she later ponders over and determined to secure a role, visits the sets again.
+A casting director insults her for being unattractive, and gives her money for food seeing her starving condition.
+That night, she is invited by her neighbour to go to a movie theatre with him to watch her childhood idol Suryakanth in action.
+There, the man inappropriately touches her & offers 20 rupees to sleep with him.
+Though she storms out of the theatre in tears, she later ponders over it and determined to secure a role, visits the sets again.
 She spontaneously auditions for the position of a background dancer.
 However, she dances in a sultry manner, using erotic movements which the assistant director found attractive.
-But when the film's director, Abraham comes back to the set that day and sees the dance footage, he is extremely annoyed seeing her erotic dance.
+But when the film's director, Abraham comes back to the set that day and sees the dance footage, he is extremely disgusted seeing her erotic dance.
 He edits out Reshma's entire dance sequence.
-Reshma and Ratnamma eagerly goes to watch the movie but are crestfallen to see her dance has not been featured in the film.
-The film fails at the box office, much to the dismay of the producer Selva Ganesh, who later recalls Reshma's performance footage and includes that song in re-release at B and C centres.
-The film goes on to attract large crowds due to Reshma's dance moves.
-Just as Reshma, disheartened that her song was edited out, decides to pack up and go back to her village, producer Selva Ganesh finds her dwelling place and offers her a role in a song in his upcoming film.
-Selva also suggests that she now be referred to as "Silk", which is more exotic and captivating.
+Reshma and Ratnamma eagerly go to watch the movie but are crestfallen to see that her dance has not been featured in the film.
+The film fails at the box office in spite of being highly praised by critics, much to the dismay of the producer Selva Ganeshan, who later recalls Reshma's performance footage and includes that song in the re-release at B and C centres.
+The film goes on to attract large crowds due to Reshma's dance moves, despite being heavily criticised by reviewers.
+Just as Reshma, disheartened that her song was edited out, decides to pack up and go back to her village, producer Selva Ganeshan finds her dwelling place and offers her a role in a song in his upcoming film.
+Selva also suggests that she now be referred to as "Silk", which sounds more exotic and captivating.